-This stage is very crucial and many times people begin feeling as if they cannot live without some stimulant to ease the discomfort.
+This stage is very crucial, and many users begin to feel as if they cannot live without some stimulant to ease the discomfort.

-The first four days can bring an increased risk of seizures and suicidal thoughts.
-These can be overwhelming for a few people.
+The first four days can bring an increased risk of seizures and suicidal thoughts, which can be overwhelming.

 Many symptoms that initially were strong in the first few days are now less intense or completely gone.
 However, a common trait with benzos is the symptoms can last for many months or years.

-In certain cases, addicts have had these recurring symptoms for up to 2 years.
-This is a clear illustration of how powerful withdrawal symptoms can be with benzodiazepines.
+In certain cases, some people have had these recurring symptoms for up to two years.
+This is a clear illustration of how powerful benzodiazepine withdrawal symptoms can be.